emimkuri/AZTEC-DH-APPLICATION/README.md

 # AZTEC-DH-APPLICATION
-A file containing the analysis on goalkeeper Alyssa Naeher from the 2018 NWSL using StatsBomb Data and several other analysis projects done previously
+A file containing the analysis on goalkeeper Alyssa Naeher from the 2018 NWSL using StatsBomb Data and several other football analysis projects done previously